MichoelSnow/data_science/containers/README.md

   - `sudo apt-get install cuda`
 - Reboot the system to load the NVIDIA drivers.
   - `sudo reboot`

+#### Uninstall

+To uninstall the cuda toolkit and driver you need to do one of two things, depending on how you installed it.

+- Runfile installation
+  - `sudo /usr/local/cuda-X.Y/bin/uninstall_cuda_X.Y.pl`
+  - `sudo /usr/bin/nvidia-uninstall`
+-  RPM/Deb installation
+  - Ubuntu
+    - sudo apt-get --purge remove <package_name>
+    - use `apt list --installed` to get a list of all installed pacakges
+  - Redhat/CentOS
+    - sudo yum remove <package_name>
+  - Fedora
+    - sudo dnf remove <package_name>
+  - OpenSUSE/SLES
+    - sudo zypper remove <package_name>

 ### Post-installation Actions